JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 * You have downloaded the required file and it's related .asc signature file from [Axway Support](https://support.axway.com).
 * You have downloaded the public PGP key file (axwaypgp.asc) from [Axway Support](https://support.axway.com).
 * The GNU Privacy Guard (gpg) tool is installed on the local system.
+GPG4Win is available for the windows platform.

 ## Import PGP Key